 Q: I understand Ohio has a Victim of Crime Compensation program.
 What does the program do?

 A: Ohio’s Victim of Crime Compensation program reimburses crime victims, their families and others who may incur specific expenses as a result of a crime of violence, including medical bills, lost wages, counseling, and funeral expenses.
-Recently the program was amended to cover reimbursement for additional expenses such as hearing aids, dental aids, glasses, walkers and wheelchairs.
+The program also covers reimbursement for additional expenses such as hearing aids, dental aids, glasses, walkers and wheelchairs.
+Recently the program was amended to include reimbursement for clothing damaged by medical personnel in the course of treatment.
 Reimbursement for expenses is considered after all payments or adjustments from insurance providers or other available sources have been made.

 Q: How would I qualify for this program?